psychemedia/island-storynotes/worsley/epistles.md

 Now strain their hackney'd throats with —Y's name,

-And W——-r's crimes, and W——-y's verse proclaim.
+And W———r's crimes, and W———y's verse proclaim.

 say, what impassion'd Captain, what fond Lord,